 In the Coast Corps, Lieutenant-Colonel A. Feez commanded at Rockhampton, the father of Messrs Arthur and Adolph Feez, the well-known lawyers of Brisbane.
 Colonel Feez was a very capable man, a wonderful musician, who could sit at the piano and play bright accompaniments to his own brilliant whistling.
 He sang also, but the whistling was the joy of the old mess at Lytton.
 On an occasion during manoeuvres he vainly shouted a command, but a high wind was blowing, and his officers could not hear.
 He became impatient, but with no better result, and then the commandant called to him, “Whistle it Feez!”
 Feez had the “Officers’ Call” sounded, and told his officers what he wanted, and he didn’t whistle it.

-as a captain, F. B. T. W. Koch, for many years a bank manager, and
+as a captain, F. B. T. W. Koch, for many years a bank manager,

 The cadets were under the command of Major Reginald H. Roe, M.A., who was for many years afterwards a conspicuous worker, and his junior officer was Crompton, M.A., William Crompton, I believe, also a Grammar School master, and a fine Latinist.
 Colonel Roe helped to lay the foundation of a spirit of devotion in the old Queensland force, and in the Commonwealth force, and it came out in the big war in which the Old Boys did the Old School much honour.
 And his own family was not without a distinguished record in the world-shaking events.

 Surgeon-Major of the force was Kevin Izod O’Doherty, who had

 been transported as a treasonable Irishman!
 Of him, I have on

 association with the Queensland volunteer forces was as a

 journalist in the old mess at Lytton.
 Each night during

 manoeuvres glittering mess uniforms were worn, and there was a